Options

 format.

-given as input.
-Composition Profiler treats differences in amino acids
+be given as input.
+Composition Profiler treats differences in amino

-composition as "signals" – since the p-value is a function of the sample
+acids composition as "signals" – since the p-value is a function of the

-size and signal strength, samples which are not large enough for the
+sample size and signal strength, samples which are not large enough for

-inherent signal will give differences with p-value above the statistical
+the inherent signal will give differences with p-value above the

-significance threshold, and will be discarded as spurious.
-With small
+statistical significance threshold, and will be discarded as spurious.

-were to be analyzed against SwissProt, because the difference between
+AAAAAAAAAA, were to be analyzed against SwissProt, because the

 Background distribution